 Days and opening hours

 All year round, daily between 10 am and 6 pm.
 Closed exceptionally on January 1st, May 1st and December 25th.
-Late-night opening until 9 pm on Tuesdays, during temporary exhibition periods.
+The nocturne on Tuesdays is cancelled until further notice.

 This ticket gives access to the permanent collections, the church of the Dôme tomb of Napoleon I, the cathedral of Saint-Louis des Invalides, the Historial Charles de Gaulle, the temporary exhibition as well as the museum of the Order of the Liberation and the museum of the Plans-Reliefs.